-- Zoning restrictions limit slaughter in some areas such as municipalities, on the premises of a licensed meat facility, or on the premises of a licensed mobile butcher facility.
-The licence holder is responsible for ensuring compliance with bylaws in their municipality.
+- Zoning restrictions limit slaughter in some areas such as a county and/or a municipality.
+The licence holder is responsible for ensuring compliance with bylaws in their county or municipality.

 - Licence holders are required to submit quarterly reports within 2 weeks of the end of each quarter.

 You can apply for an Alberta Mobile Butcher Licence if you:

 - can lawfully operate a business in Alberta